SkyRiver-2000/EE226-Final-Project/README.md

-# EE226-Final-Project
+# EE226 Final Project

 This repository stores the source code and some preprocessed data of **Group 12** for the final project of EE226 in SJTU.
+For details please refer to our paper [Data Mining and Predicting on Academic Networks Based on Graph Neural Networks](report.pdf).

 ### Node Classification